ExPLAIND: Unifying Model, Data, and Training Attribution to Study Model Behavior: Ethical Considerations and Broader Impacts

-Recent investigations have revealed that major AI companies have utilized large-scale datasets containing pirated content, such as Library Genesis (LibGen), to train their models without obtaining permission from the original authors or rights holders.
+\paragraph{Respecting Data Ownership.} Recent investigations have revealed that major AI companies have utilized large-scale datasets containing pirated content, such as Library Genesis (LibGen), to train their models without obtaining permission from the original authors or rights holders.
 This practice not only infringes upon the intellectual property rights of creators but also raises significant ethical concerns regarding consent and fair compensation.
-To enabling mechanisms that would inhibit such practices, we need theoretically grounded attribution of training data and model components.
+Theoretically grounded attribution of training data and model components like ExPLAIND opens the door for mechanisms that acknowledge, attribute, and compensate the creators of influential data, thus respecting intellectual property rights.